meteabduraman/webtech/1-http/README.md

 A `GET` request is an **idempotent** operation (if a client performs it multiple times, it should have the same outcome, not modifying the application's state).
 Operations that modify the application state can also be performed:

 ![API interaction - POST](./assets/API%20interaction%20-%20POST.png)

+### In the lab

+We created our first Express Node.js API (checkout [index.js](./index.js)) as a quick sneak peek on how HTTP communication works.
+Deep dives will follow in the *Back-end* part of the lab. 🤓